-p95: A numeric vector storing the 95th percentile of bead intensities within each segment.
+cornerData: A list with length equal to the total number of segments registered.
+Each entry contains a set of four co p95: A numeric vector storing the 95th percentile of bead intensities within each segment.

 imageLocations: Character vector storing the location of the tiff images of the array.
-These are obtained from the semetrics: A data.frame, where each line contains the appropriate entry from the Metrics.txt file.
-Currently not appropriate entry from the Metrics.
+These are obtained from the section metrics: A data.frame, where each line contains the appropriate entry from the Metrics.txt file.
+Currently not us boxplot(regScores, plotP95 = FALSE)